aciandri/University_Projects/README.md

 I realized this analysis with the help of Professor Magrini of the University of Florence as part of my B.Sc. thesis: "Dynamic Linear Model for the estimation of Dynamic Causal Effects in the Economic Field" in 2020.

-The goal was to study the unidirectional relationship from advertisement expenses to sales, analyzing the case study of Lydia Pinkham's company.
+The goal was to study the unidirectional relationship from advertisement expenses to sales, analyzing the case study of Lydia Pinkham's company through the Dynamic Linear Model.
-In order to do that, I applied some tools for time series analysis, for instance, ADF tests and QLR tests, and applied a Dynamic Linear model.
+In this project, I, therefore, employed some tools for time series analysis, for instance, ADF tests and QLR tests, and applied a Dynamic Linear model.

 The thesis received a score of 3 out of 3 points during the evaluation.